mrkev/contracts.coffee/documentation/contracts/index.markdown

 Contracts.coffee is a dialect of CoffeeScript with built-in support for contracts.

-Contracts let you to clearly&mdash;even beautifully&mdash;express how your code behaves, and free you from writing tons of boilerplate, defensive code.
+Contracts let you clearly&mdash;even beautifully&mdash;express how
+your code behaves, and free you from writing tons of boilerplate, defensive code.